Billericay RFC: Recent history

 On 17 April 1999, the rugby club became the first Eastern Counties side to play in a cup final at the home of English Rugby, Twickenham.
 Billericay took on Silhillians of the Midlands and won 19-3 through a try by John Bailey and the boot of player/coach Kevin Harman.
 Billericay were supported by approx. 10,000 people on finals day.
 Billericay amazingly repeated this feat in 2007 and played Hartpury College, a feeder club to Premiership side Gloucester, in a final at Twickenham on 12 May 2007.
 Losing 75-12 and becoming the only team to score more than 6 points against them all season.

 The following excerpts are taken from letters written to current President (Keith Young) to help build his opening speech at our 50th Anniversary celebration which took place in May 2009.
 The club's origins give the reader a clear indication of the nostalgia and warmth with which each and every BRFC member, past and present, regards a very special club.

 A Short history of Billericay Rugby Football Club - by A. J. Noquet.

 "I moved to Billericay in the autumn of 1960.
 I was then 40 years old and promised my wife not to play any more rugby having played for Upper Clapton and Old Tottonians for some 14 years.
 My promise was soon broken as I met Bill Thorne in the Crown Pub one evening and he told me the club had just been formed and that my experience of small clubs was badly needed.
 Flattery gets you anywhere!

-So far as I can recollect, St. John's Cricket Club had sold their ground in the Newlands Road area to a developer and with the proceeds had bought the seven acres at Willowbrook.
-It was realised that in addition to the cricket square, there was room for one or possibly two rugby pitches and indeed two of the cricketers, Richard Shipton and Stan Ball played for both the cricket and rugby clubs.
-With the help of a keen local businessman named Bill Greenwood (who had previously played in Yorkshire at a pretty good standard), Billericay Rugby Club was formed.
-The captain was a Scot from Melrose who also skippered the City of London Police XV.
-Unfortunately Bill Greenwood died from a heart attack that Christmas but the club battled on.
-We gradually managed to form a pretty regular fixture list and, as you can imagine, a good social side!
+The club's origins trace to St. John's Cricket Club, which sold its ground in the Newlands Road area and used the proceeds to purchase seven acres at Willowbrook.
+The site was large enough to accommodate both a cricket square and one or two rugby pitches.
+Two cricketers, Richard Shipton and Stan Ball, also played rugby, and with the support of Bill Greenwood — a local businessman and former Yorkshire-level cricket player — Billericay Rugby Club was established.
+The first captain was a Scot from Melrose who also captained the City of London Police XV.
+Greenwood died of a heart attack later that year.
+The club continued and gradually developed a regular fixture list alongside a social programme.

-The Club gathered pace in the sixties and we managed to run two sides though the team wasn't always at full strength.
-Ian Wilson emigrated to New Zealand and Bill Thorne to Canada but we had some good newcomers particularly Jack Angell who had moved to Billericay from Corstorphine, Edinburgh.
+The Club gathered pace in the sixties and both sides were run at the same time despite challenges.
+Along with the emigration of Ian Wilson (to New Zealand) and Bill Thorne (to Canada), the club welcomed Jack Angell from Costorphine, Edinburgh to Billericay.

 I played until I was 45 and then refereed the A team games until I was 50."